Nine Black Alps

-In 2011, bassist Martin Cohen departed the band to pursue a solo career under the name Milk Maid.
-Cohen was subsequently replaced by Karl Astbury, with the band releasing their fourth album, Sirens in October 2012.
+In 2011, founding bassist/guitarist Martin Cohen departed the band to pursue a solo career under the name Milk Maid.
+Cohen was subsequently replaced by Astbury, with the band releasing their fourth album, Sirens in October 2012.
 In April 2014, Nine Black Alps released their fifth studio album Candy for the Clowns on Hatch Records.

 Career

 From their inception in late 2003, the band's energetic live performances earned them a hardcore fanbase after playing for only a few months on the Manchester music scene.
 In 2004 the band signed to Island records and spent the year touring the UK and recording their first studio album with producer Rob Schnapf in Los Angeles.

 In 2005, having completed the album recording, Nine Black Alps toured the UK extensively, promoting the release of their debut album, Everything Is on 13 June 2005.
 The band supported the Kaiser Chiefs for part of their UK tour in April 2005, and later Weezer in August.
 The band also performed at 2005's Glastonbury festival, T in the Park, V Festival, and the Reading and Leeds Festival.
 Also in 2005 Nine Black Alps performed in Japan at the winter SonicMania Festival in February, and later that year returned to play the Club Quattro Venues in Tokyo and Osaka.
-The band also spent time touring northern Europe, including France, the Netherlands and Germany and also supported the Kaiser Chiefs in Scandinavia.
-The band also ventured to the US, playing at the South by Southwest Festival in Austin, Texas, and making a short tour of the north east.
+The band also spent time touring Northern Europe, including France, the Netherlands and Germany and also supported the Kaiser Chiefs in Scandinavia.
+The band also ventured to the US, playing at the South by Southwest Festival in Austin, Texas, and making a short tour of the northeast.
 During February 2006 Nine Black Alps set off for a final 'Everything Is' UK tour with their Manchester friends The Longcut as support.
 This was Nine Black Alps' largest and most successful UK tour to date, and included sold-out headline shows at Manchester Academy and an NME Shockwaves Awards Show at Hammersmith Palais.

 Their first U.S. single was "Cosmopolitan"; their album Everything Is was released in the US on 28 February 2006, and to support the album release Nine Black Alps toured the US extensively during 2006, including several performances at the South by Southwest Festival in Austin, Texas and a performance at the Coachella Festival on 28 April that year.

 On 18 October 2006, NME.com reported that they were working on the follow-up to Everything Is, recording with Oasis and Jet producer Dave Sardy in Los Angeles, California: "According to a posting on Nineblackalps.com the band and Dave Sardy will 'furrow their brows, vent their spleens and bleed their hearts into the production of a glorious technicolour audiophonic dreamscape'".